ms-us-rcg-cloud-innovation/notifications-and-messaging/docs/azure-communication-services/acs-readme.md

 > :globe_with_meridians:
 > Azure Communication Services and Event grid will be deployed under the `global` location

-To send a test message you can send a `POST` message to the `email-request-intake` function.
-This
+To send a test message you can send a `POST` message to the `email-intake` function.
+This function is a simple frontend to the queue.
+It will take the HTTP request, parse the body, and submit it to the queue.
+Once the message has arrived in the queue the `email-request-processor` function will build a message and submit an email for sending to ACS.
+The interaction with ACS is done through the ACS sdk nuget package [Azure.Communication.Email (1.0.0-beta.1)](https://www.nuget.org/packages/Azure.Communication.Email).
+Detailed instrutions how to use the SDK can be found on the packages nuget site.